ArthurZz/tomography_of_Hamiltonians/README.md

-# Dataset for Tomography of Floquet-Engineered Many-Body Hamiltonians
+# Dataset for Experimental Tomography of Quantum Many-body Hamiltonians in Solids via Thermalization
-This is a dataset for paper "Efficient Tomography of Floquet-Engineered Many-Body Hamiltonians via Prethermal Gibbs-State Interferometry".
+This is a dataset for paper "Experimental Tomography of Quantum Many-body Hamiltonians in Solids via Thermalization".